Table of contents

 A great resume is crucial to landing an interview, but it isn't the only thing you need for a job application that gets noticed.
 A cover letter is an important step that a lot of candidates neglect.

-And if you think we’re done talking about the value of keywords, think again!
+And if you think we're done talking about the value of keywords, think again!
 Cover letter keywords work the same way that resume keywords do.
-Your cover letter is an extra opportunity to really lean into why you’re the perfect fit for the role.
-Naturally, including details from the job listing is an important step to do this well.
+Your cover letter is an extra opportunity to really lean into why you're the perfect fit for the role.
+Naturally, including details from the job listing is an important step toward accomplishing this.

-If writing a cover letter seems challenging, let our Cover Letter Builder simplify the process for you with formatting help and expert guidance to help you complete a polished letter that shows off your professional skills.
+If writing a cover letter seems challenging, don't do it alone!
+Let our Cover Letter Builder simplify the process for you with formatting help and expert guidance to help you complete a polished letter that shows off your professional skills.

 Key Takeaways